UoB-CSA/setup-guides/aws/access-instance.md

 The best way to transfer files between your local machine and the instance is to use a git repo for your work and clone the repo to the AWS instance.
 To learn how to use git follow [this guide](https://cs-uob.github.io/COMS10012/exercises/part1/git/index.html).

+Alternatively, consider using scp.
+The command to copy `my_stuff.zip` into the home directory on your EC2 instance will be sometheing like `scp -i ~/.ssh/keypair.pem ec2-user@54.210.24.40:~ my_stuff.zip`.
+Replace the IP address with your IP and `my_stuff.zip` with the file you want to copy.
+This method is a frustrating as you will need to zip and unzip stuff all the time.

+Another option is to use a GUI based FTP program.
+(WinSCP)[https://winscp.net/eng/index.php] is a great option for Windows users.
+I cannot recommend FileZilla in good faith FileZilla as **some vendors bundle it with Malware!!** However, I assume if you install with apt from the Ubuntu repos it will be ok (have not tested this!)

 <!--- Alternatively, consider using Filezilla (take extreme caution when downloading FileZilla as **some vendors bundle it with Malware!!**):

 1. Download and install FileZilla on your local machine